 Health and Prosperity for Children in Africa

-- Protection from the consequences of infectious diseases, like malaria
+- Protection from the consequences of infectious diseases such as like malaria

-- Relief from any forms of trauma they may have suffered, like orphan trauma, war trauma or shock
+- Relief from any forms of trauma they may have suffered such as orphan trauma, war trauma or shock

-- Enhancement of their learning skills, like improving concentration and memory
+- Enhancement of their learning skills such as improved concentration and memory

 Why Infectious Diseases?

 In Africa, many children suffer or even die from infectious diseases such as malaria, lower respiratory tract infections and diarrhoea.
 LEAP protects against the consequences of these and other infections.